 Once your ophthalmologist determines the cause, treatment may include one or more of the following:

-Your ophthalmologist will discuss the most appropriate form of treatment for you.
+Your eye care worker will discuss the most appropriate form of treatment for you.